wachenda/IOT_Sensors_Platforms_Communications-Class/Assignment_5/README.md

 Also, I wrote a program to control a strip of NeoPixel (WS2812) LED's.
 The program to do this is **rgb_neo.py**

 The current capabilities of the GPIO pins on the Pi are not very high.
-Therefore, I utilized N-channel MOSFETS to interface to the RGB LED as well as the NeoPixel.
+Therefore, I utilized N-channel MOSFET's ( ZVN4206A, [Link to DigiKey Part](http://www.digikey.com/scripts/DkSearch/dksus.dll?Detail&itemSeq=242845089&uq=636452527748061276) ) to interface to the RGB LED as well as the NeoPixel.
 The schematics for wiring these configurations is shown below.

 ## Usage: